lucasl0st/ipv4-for-ipv6_only-http-proxy/README.md

 - `CERT_FILE_NAME`: The wildcard SSL/TLS certificate file for dynamic hostname-based routing.
 Default: `fullchain.pem`.
 - `KEY_FILE_NAME`: The private key file corresponding to the wildcard certificate.
 Default: `privkey.pem`.
 - `ALLOWED_HOSTS` Regex pattern for allowed hosts.
 Default: `.*`.
-- `CACHE_DNS` Cache DNS lookups.
-Default: `true`.
-- `DNS_CACHE_TTL` DNS cache TTL.
-Default: `60` (in seconds).

-You can set these environment variables before running the proxy.

 ## Obtaining a Wildcard Certificate

 To enable dynamic hostname-based routing with wildcard SSL/TLS certificates, you can use [Certbot](https://certbot.eff.org/) to obtain a wildcard certificate from Let's Encrypt.
 The following steps outline the process:

 1. Install Certbot on your system if it's not already installed: